jjobes/Prisms/README.md

 This will install the game along with a copy of the source code.

-Import the project into Visual C++
+Importing the project into Visual C++
 ----------------------------------

 You will need to have the following installed: